 Student Spotlight: Andrew Chin

-Andrew Chin is a third-year PhD candidate in the Department of Biostatistics whose area of focus is on computationally efficient Markov chain Monte Carlo (MCMC) methods for large scale data.
+Andrew Chin is a fourth-year PhD candidate in the Department of Biostatistics whose area of focus is on computationally efficient Markov chain Monte Carlo (MCMC) methods for large scale data.

 - Hometown: Fremont, CA